-In addition, you may be able to elect to make a once in a lifetime QCD of up to \$50,000 to a split-interest entity.
+In addition, you may be able to elect to make a once in a lifetime QCD of up to \$54,000 to a split-interest entity.
+This amount is also subject to an annual COLA, if any.
 A "split-interest entity" includes certain charitable remainder annuity trusts, charitable remainder unitrusts, and charitable gift annuities.
 Some limitations apply.
 For example, no person can hold an income interest in the split-interest entity other than the individual for whose benefit such account is maintained, the spouse of such individual, or both.
 In addition, the QCD from your IRA must be made directly to the split-interest entity by the custodian.